llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 VariableShape
 ##################

-The ``axom::bump::utilities::VariableShape`` class behaves like a primal shape but it can represent various 3D shapes, some not present in primal.
+The ``axom::bump::VariableShape`` class behaves like a primal shape but it can represent various 3D shapes, some not present in primal.

 ##################
 ZoneListBuilder
 ##################

-The ``axom::bump::utilities::ZoneListBuilder`` class takes a matset view and a list of selected zone ids and makes two output lists of zone ids that correspond to clean zones and mixed zones (more than 1 material in the zone).
+The ``axom::bump::ZoneListBuilder`` class takes a matset view and a list of selected zone ids and makes two output lists of zone ids that correspond to clean zones and mixed zones (more than 1 material in the zone).
 There are also methods that take into consideration how zones are connected through their nodes so algorithms that operate on node-centered volume